Getting started with NDepend 3

 NDepend system menu

-Before that, NDepend will perform a first-time analysis of all projects that it’s asked to handle.
-This is done automatically and will perform the analysis, after which your default browser will come to life and display an analysis summary that is saved in a folder called NDependOut:
+NDepend will automatically perform a first-time analysis of all projects, then launch your default browser to show an summary that is saved in NDependOut:

 NDependOut folder